 After 17 films with partner Dean Martin and a further seven solo, Jerry Lewis persuaded Paramount to let him take on the directorial duties for the first time in one of his own films.

+Unfortunately, his unique talent was only really recognised internationally in France.
 Most British critics still loathe Lewis’s humour, generally considering it infantile in the extreme.